Jorem999/MyProfile/README.md

 ## Newbie in this world Web

-### An ancient programmer in an ancient languaje trying to evolve
+### An ancient programmer (form the MS-DOS age) in an ancient languaje, trying to evolve

 #### I know

 - Visual Foxpro (Have a ERP)
 - Some Java
+- Some JavaFX

 #### Studing